brunolorente/convolution-character-generator/README.md

-# Eliza Character Generator
+# Convolution Manager UI

-A comprehensive web-based tool for creating, managing, and customizing AI character definitions.
+A comprehensive web-based tool for creating, managing, and customizing AI agents with their character definitions.
 This tool integrates with various AI models through OpenRouter API and provides extensive knowledge integration capabilities.

 ## Features